2024: the year of empathetic area development - World Today Journal

 This means a great challenge for the coming years, where the ambitions for a more beautiful and sustainable Netherlands will often clash with quick satisfaction of needs, the gut or simply achievements that people do not want to give up.
 Consider parking space, which must make way for greenery and biodiversity, or new electricity houses.

-Immersing yourself in people’s needs must be your number one priority in 2024.
-At the same time, you will also have to take people along and encourage them to look beyond their noses, and entice them to a compelling vision of the future, and simply surprise them.
+Delving deeper into people’s needs must be a priority in 2024.
+At the same time, you will also have to take people along and encourage them to look beyond their noses, and seduce them with compelling visions of the future, and simply surprise them.
 ‘A good chef makes what you like, without you asking for it,’ said my colleague Jan-Willem Wesselink of Future City Foundation in a column on Stadszaken.
 I agree with him.

 Visionary planning and search for win wins